serenity-kit/lini/README.md

 ## Todos

 - implement todos properly in yjs
-- show members and invitation link as menu
+- show members and invitation link as menu (popup broken)
 - proper login/signup redirect
+- on enter submit the add form (also every input)

 - use expo-secure-store for the sessionKey
 - encrypt MMKV storage on iOS and Android